Tangent Maps and Tangent Groupoid for Carnot Manifolds: Carnot Differential and Pansu Derivative

 Suppose that $\phi:G\rightarrow G'$ is a (smooth) Carnot manifold map.
 For every $a\in G$, the Carnot differential $\hat{\phi}'(a)$ is a group map from $GG(a)$ to $GG'(a')$, with $a'=\phi(a)$.
 Under the identifications $GG(a)\simeq G$ and $GG'(a')\simeq G'$ described above this is the group map,

-\begin{theorem} Let $\phi: G \rightarrow G'$ be a (smooth) Carnot manifold.
+\begin{theorem} Let $\phi: G \rightarrow G'$ be a (smooth) Carnot manifold map.
 Then its Pansu derivative exists everywhere, and we have

 Thus, under the identification~(\ref{eq:Carnot-diff.identification-hphi'-groups}), the Pansu derivative agrees with the Carnot differential $\hat{\phi}'$ at every point. \end{theorem} \begin{proof} The result is merely a special case of Corollary~\ref{cor:Carnot-prop.tangent-map-approx}.
-The main task is to unwind the various identifications at stake.
+The main task is to unwind the various identifications involved.

 Let $(\xi_1, \ldots, \xi_n)$ be a graded basis of $\fg$.
 For $j=1, \ldots, n$, let $X_j$ be the left-invariant vector field on $G$ such that $X_j(e)=\xi_j$.
 Then $(X_1,\ldots, X_n)$ is a (global) $H$-frame of $TG$.
 Let $\exp_X:\R^n \rightarrow G$ be the $w$-homogeneous diffeomorphism~(\ref{eq:Carnot-coord.canonical-coord}).
 In addition, as above the $H$-frame $(X_1, \ldots, X_n)$ gives rise to a graded basis $(\xi_1(a),\ldots, \xi_n(a))$ of $\fg G(a)$, where $\xi_j(a)$ is the class of $X_j(a)$ in $\fg_{w_j} G(a)$.
 In fact, under the identification $\fg G(a)\simeq TG(a)$ this is just $X_j(a)$.
 As $X_j$ is a left-invariant vector field, we have $\xi_j(a)= \lambda_a'(e)[X_j(e)]=\lambda_a'(e)\xi_j$.
 Let $\chi_{a}$ be the isomorphism from $\R^n$ onto $\fg G(a)=GG(a)$ defined by the basis $(\xi_1(a),\ldots, \xi_n(a))$.
 Then, for all $x\in \R^n$, we have